chethanvasishta/essential-cs/README.md

     - What happens during a context switch?
     - If a process was running on core 0 is switched out and scheduled on core 1, what happens to the data it had on core 0?
 Will it cause any functional issues?
 5. What's the difference between threads and processes?
     - When would you create threads vs. processes?
+    - What's shared and not shared across threads of the same process?
+    - What's shared and not shared across multiple processes?

 ### Exercises:

+### Recommended Reading